Alternator: Marine alternators

 Marine alternators used in yachts are similar to automotive alternators, with appropriate adaptations to the salt-water environment.
 Marine alternators are designed to be explosion proof (ignition protected) so that brush sparking will not ignite explosive gas mixtures in an engine room environment.
-They may be 12 or 24 volt depending on the type of system installed.
+Depending on the type of system installed, they may be 12 or 24 volts.
 Larger marine diesels may have two or more alternators to cope with the heavy electrical demand of a modern yacht.
 On single alternator circuits, the power may be split between the engine starting battery and the domestic or house battery (or batteries) by use of a split-charge diode (battery isolator) or a voltage-sensitive relay.
 Due to the high cost of large house battery banks, Marine alternators generally use external regulators.
 Multistep regulators control the field current to maximize the charging effectiveness (time to charge) and battery life.
 Multistep regulators can be programmed for different battery types.
-Two temperature sensors can be added, one for the battery to adjust charging voltage and an over-temperature sensor on the actual alternator to protect it from overheating.
+Two temperature sensors can be added: one for the battery to adjust the charging voltage and an over-temperature sensor on the actual alternator to protect it from overheating.

+Aviation

 Radio alternators

-High frequency alternators of the variable-reluctance type were applied commercially to radio transmission in the low-frequency radio bands.
-These were used for transmission of Morse code and, experimentally, for transmission of voice and music.
-In the Alexanderson alternator, both the field winding and armature winding are stationary, and current is induced in the armature by virtue of the changing magnetic reluctance of the rotor (which has no windings or current carrying parts).
+High-frequency alternators of the variable-reluctance type were applied commercially to radio transmission in low-frequency radio bands.
+These were used for transmitting Morse code and, experimentally, for transmitting voice and music.
+In the Alexanderson alternator, both the field winding and armature winding are stationary, and current is induced in the armature by the changing magnetic reluctance of the rotor (which has no windings or current-carrying parts).
 Such machines were made to produce radio frequency current for radio transmissions, although the efficiency was low.